Table of Contents

 This function uses the following basic syntax:

-Example 1: Match One Value in Vector
+Example 1: Locating a Single Value within a Vector

 #define value to look for in vector